 The rocky cliffs between these beaches are a hikers paradise!
 Part of the Cami de Ronda (Costa Brava trails that wind along the coast for about 200 km!), this particular stretch is famous for its stunning sea views and towering cliffs.

 One of the most scenic parts of the Costa Brava coast stretches from Calella de Palafrugell and Llafranc, past Tamariu, to Begur.
 This part of the coast consists of beautiful beaches, rocky inlets, pine-covered cliffs and picturesque towns and villages.
 The Cami de Ronda continues along this stretch of the coast.

 There’s a multitude of charming hotels and excellent restaurants along the coast.
 My favourite hotels in this area, which also have outstanding restaurants, are Sant Roc (Calella de Palafrugell), Casamar (Llafranc), El Far (Llafranc) and Aigua Blava (near Begur).

 Begur is a hillside town overlooked by a 16th century castle.
 There’s a lovely square packed with terraces, and cobblestone alleys with a good choice of restaurants and cafés, some tucked away in beautiful courtyards.

 Search for accommodations in Begur.

 From Begur, take the road to Sa Tuna, a hamlet on the coast with a small beach.
 The road winds through quiet neighbourhoods and thick forests, and offers beautiful vistas of the rugged coast.
-Check out the fabulous Cap Sa Sal Hotel, a fabulous place to stay or for a top-notch meal.
+Check out the fabulous Cap Sa Sal Hotel for a romantic stay or a top-notch meal.

 Baix Empordá: Peratallada and Pals